fanaticated/.github/profile/README.md

 ## Trauma Software Corporation.

-Creating next generation software & products that deliver excellence to the securities market.
-Where we give our developers trauma instead of our clients (joke)
+A small company with the vision of developing next-gen software & services that deliver reliance, stability & security to everyone from homelabs, small businesses & enterprise deployments.

-### Prerequisites
+### Current Projects

-The things you need before installing the software.
+All projects below are set to be released to the open source community once finished.

-* A Trauma Plan.
+* Gocord - A Discord library written in Go.
-* Common sense.
-* Something we forgot...
+* More coming soon.

 ### Contact Us